naheim/shinypaleo/testApp/README.md

 Running this code will open a new window/tab in your default browser and load the shiny app.

-When you're done using the app, return to the R consile and hit 'esc'.
+When you're done using the app, return to the R console and hit 'esc'.